hmfurtado/invoiceXpress-challenge/README.md

     * Allows to register a client for a Invoice:
         * For invoices with one or no customers and avoiding duplicate records
         * For clients that exists in the Client Microservice
-        * Submitting tax deductions to the Bahamas Government API after registering a customer on the invoice
+        * Submitting tax deductions to the Bahamas Government API after registering a customer on the invoice, just as requested
     * API to return clients by Invoice Id